electrocucaracha/krd/docs/src/bare_metal_provisioning.rst

 **Configuration**

-Ansible works agains multiple systems, the way for selecting them is through the usage of the inventory.
+Ansible works against multiple systems, the way for selecting them is through the usage of the inventory.
 The inventory file is a static source for determining the target servers used for the execution of ansible tasks.
 The *aio.sh* script creates an inventory file for